Student Competition:

 Acknowledgements

-This competition is being run by the Australian River Restoration Centre on behalf of the NSW Department of Primary Industries & Regional Development with grant funding from the Australian Government's Saving Native Species Program.
+This competition was run by the Australian River Restoration Centre on behalf of the NSW Department of Primary Industries & Regional Development with grant funding from the Australian Government's Saving Native Species Program.
 The following organisations are involved in its organisation and management: